Jarosław Kukulski

 Jarosław Kazimierz Kukulski (25 May 1944 – 13 September 2010) was a Polish composer.
 He was the husband of late singer Anna Jantar and the father of singer Natalia Kukulska.

 Early life

-Kukulski was born on May 25, 1944 in Września to Maria and Kazimierz Kukulski.
+Kukulski was born on May 25, 1944, in Września to Maria and Kazimierz Kukulski.
 In 1967, Kukulski graduated from Poznań Secondary Music School and the Instrumental Department of the State Higher School of Music in Poznań, where he learned to play the oboe.

-At the same time he completed an internship in Poznańska Opera and the Philharmonic in Zielona Góra.
+At the same time he completed an internship in Poznań Opera and the philharmonic in Zielona Góra.
 He collaborated with a cabaret ”Nurt” in Poznań.